wyntau/systemjs-example/README.md

 ## System.js example

-# BREAKED!
-NOT USE NOW

-a demo using System.js and Babel(or TypeScript) to load es6 modules directly in browser.
+a demo using System.js and Babel(or TypeScript) to load es6 modules(and jsx) directly in browser.

 ### Usage